mlundine/Shoreline_Extraction_GAN/README.md

     pix2pix_training_folder: path to save the pix2pix training set to (str)
     """

-# Splitting Images

-This step is important.
-The generators used in pix2pix and cycle-GAN require images of specific sizes.
-Satellite imagery is going to come in a variety of shapes and sizes.
-The one I used (unet-256), expects images that are (256x256) in pixels.
-So I have some code that basically splits every image into two overlapping square images.
-Then each resulting image gets resized to 256x256.

-    split_and_resize(image_folder,new_image_folder):
-    """
-    splits input images into two square images then resizes so they both have width/height of 256
-    inputs:
-    image_folder: path to input jpegs (str)
-    output_folder: path to output jpegs (str)
-    """

 # Training/Testing/Validation Data Preparation

 This code is used to combine A and B datasets for pix2pix training.